Orckestra/orc-shared/README.md

 `routeSelector`: Returns the matched route string.

 `resultSelector`: Returns the matched result object, which includes the parent routes of the currently matched route back to the root, as described in the application's route object.

+`getCurrentScope`: Not an actual selector, as this function will return either the current `scope` route parameter, the last set `scope` parameter, or the default scope name (`"Global"`) if no scope has ever been set.

 ## License